Updated: Jan 26

 For some of us, the actual high notes come out okay, but once we get to the top of our range, we keep forgetting the fingerings or fumble while trying to play them quickly.
 Because the fingerings in the upper register are less intuitive than lower notes, we have to spend more time with them and give careful attention to each note.

 The first step to improving our finger dexterity is to acknowledge that everyone has more trouble with the fingerings in the higher register, so we should remove any judgement or shame about the fact that it feels harder to play the highest octave of the chromatic scale.
 The next step is to practice slowly and carefully.
 Slow practice is an important method in all of flute playing.
 It’s really tempting to play scales fast because they sound fun and it feels satisfying when we can play them at a fast tempo.
 But if we’re fumbling and making a lot of finger errors, that sends us the message that we are practicing too fast.
 Slowing down the tempo itself will help a lot, but we also need to practice moving between notes, back and forth, to get the feeling of familiarity between less comfortable fingerings.
+This intentional practice will help us gain confidence in the flute's high register.

 Here is a simple exercise you can do to practice this.
 Pick a scale and play the highest octave of that scale.
 Let’s pick a Bb Major scale, second octave (the Bb right above the staff up to high Bb).
 Turn on your metronome and set it to quarter note = 60.
 Go between two notes at a time, playing each note in half notes (Bb-C-Bb-C…).
 Continue going back and forth until the notes feel comfortable.
 Then move on to the next two notes (C-D-C-D…) and keep playing them until they feel comfortable.
 Note that the lower end of the scale might already feel comfortable at this tempo, but once you get to the top of the scale, you might have more trouble.
 Because of this, we want to remain patient and stay at the slower tempo so that our fingers have a chance to catch up.
 Focus on moving all of your fingers at the same time and keeping your fingers close to the keys.
 Once your fingers move smoothly at the top of the scale, you can trying bumping up the metronome or playing the notes in quarter notes.
-The goal is cleanliness and accuracy, not speed.
+The goal of playing scales is cleanliness and accuracy, not speed.

 Playing confidently is easier said than done, but it is essential to playing the flute, especially when we reach the high register.
-If we don’t think a high note is going to come out, it won’t.
-If we are scared and embarrassed about what our high notes will sound like when we are sitting in band, we might shy away and not use the support we need to play with focus and control.
+If we don’t believe a high note is going to come out, it won’t.
+If we are scared and embarrassed about what our high notes will sound like when we are sitting in a band, orchestra, or chamber group, we might shy away and not use the support we need to play with focus and control.
 As a flute teacher, I notice that all of my flute students have different relationships with the high range.
 Having the space to experiment with playing up in the stratosphere is essential to gain confidence and to find what feels right.
 Find a place where you feel comfortable experimenting in your home, either in your basement, bedroom, garage, or other room, and spend some time playing in the high range (earplugs recommended!).
 A combination of time, technique, and repetitions will help you feel and sound more comfortable playing high notes.
 It takes a lot of trial and error, a lot of squeaks and cracks, and a lot of loud, airy notes until we settle into a comfortable tone in our high range and build the confidence it takes to play high notes on flute.